nathanielkess/CSS-Modular-Pattern/README.md

 Low selector specificity (efficient):
 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/lowSelector.jpg "efficient selector specificity")

 By using a single class name (without a qualifying tag) as the selector for a module you’re ensuring that, by default, the module that you’re creating is designed to be a stand-alone component.
-This allows you to drop the component anywhere on any page without regard of the root element or the parent structure.The CSS below does not follow by this guideline.
+This allows you to drop the component anywhere on any page without regard of the root element or the parent structure.The CSS below does not follow this guideline.
 It styles the `.vehicleHighlight` relative to the `#sidebar`.

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/highSelector.jpg "poor selector specificity")